 BHHS Fox & Roach’s Frank L. DeFazio sent us a link to his blog today, which features an item about Chase Utley’s condo at the Ayer.
-As we’ve written, Chase and Jen had a new house built for them and their kids (and pets) last year, and they put this fantabulous unit on the market in October 2013.
+As we’ve written, Chase and Jen renovated a house last year, and they put this fantabulous unit on the market in October 2013.
 In March of this year, feeling wary about the fact that the unit had no furniture in it anymore, they had it re-staged, hoping that would give the $4.3 million home the kick it needed.

-Now DeFazio notes that the listing has changed from a sale to a rental for $17,500 per month.
+Now DeFazio notes that the listing is available as a rental for $17,500 per month.
 (The monthly condo fees are around $4,000 per month, DeFazio writes.)
 It’s a beautiful unit.
 Gallery below, in case you’ve forgotten.

 Rent Chase Utley’s Penthouse at The Ayer for $17,500 per month!
 [Center City Team]